 Oracle provides support for the VirtualBox Remote Display Protocol (VRDP) in such a VirtualBox extension package.
-When this package is installed, VirtualBox versions 4.0 and later support VRDP the same way as earlier versions.
+When this package is installed, VirtualBox versions 4.0 and later support VRDP the same way as binary (non-open-source) versions of VirtualBox before 4.0 did.